How to Use Dental Wax for Braces

 What is Dental Wax?

-Dental wax is completely safe and natural, so it’s safe for patients to accidentally swallow a little wax if it falls off.
+Orthodontic dental wax is completely safe and natural, so it’s safe for patients to accidentally swallow a little wax if it falls off.

-Dental wax is sold in small packets that you can buy at pharmacies to keep at hand whenever you need them.
+Braces wax is sold in small packets that you can buy at pharmacies to keep at hand whenever you need them.

 How to Apply Dental Wax to Your Braces